-- you do not have any legal problems with debt - you do not have a Possession Order or Anti-social behaviour order - your home is not due to be demolished
+- you do not have any legal problems with debt - you do not have a Possession Order or Anti-Social Behaviour Order - your home is not due to be demolished

-Retirement Housing or property that are particularly suited for elderly or disabled persons do not fall within the right to buy scheme.
+Retirement Housing or properties that are particularly suited for elderly or disabled people do not fall within the Right to Buy scheme.

-For more details on the Right to Buy Scheme, please visit www.lewes-eastbourne.gov.uk/housing/right-to-buy.
+For more details on the Right to Buy scheme, please visit www.lewes-eastbourne.gov.uk/housing/right-to-buy.